waterrmalann/friday/README.md

 ---

-An extremely modular, and fairly sophisticated desktop virtual assistant written in pure Python.
+An extremely versatile, modular, and sophisticated desktop virtual assistant written in pure Python.
 Uses a plugin architecture where pretty much every part of the assistant is an individual component that can be written in any way as long as it plugs into the core assistant.
+The name originates from the term "man/girl Friday", meaning go-to person and is heavily inspired by the [replacement virtual assistant](https://marvelcinematicuniverse.fandom.com/wiki/F.R.I.D.A.Y.) created by Tony Stark (Iron Man).

 The primary response engine of Friday, SBRE implements python programs written in a specific format (inheriting from a Skill class) as "Skills" that it can perform based on command triggers from the user.
 A skill may be something as simple as telling the assistant to flip a coin to something complex as a password manager or an AI image enhancer.
 There are a few skills already defined: